bahadley/learning-akka/ch2/akkademy-db-client/README.md

 The code and configuration assume that the client and server will run on the same host.

-The client will need its own remote settings if different hosts are used.
-See the troubleshooting section for how this can be done.
-Appropriate IP addresses will need to be configured in both `application.conf` files and the hard-coded address in `AkkademyClientSpec.scala` updated.
+The client will need its own remote settings if actual remote hosts are used.
+See the troubleshooting section for an example.
+Appropriate IP addresses will need to be configured in the client and server `application.conf` files, as well as the hard-coded value in `AkkademyClientSpec.scala`.

 ***